haider000/InstaClone/README.md

-# InstaClone
+# Django Insta CLone

-Full stack instagram clone using django, html, css and bootstrap.
+This is a personal project built purely using Django.